Chapter 8. Collections and Enumerators

 If we wanted to precalculate the prime numbers

-but keep them as a vector of long
+but keep them as a vector of long numbers, this is how

-we’d use ICollectionOnSTLImpl
+we’d use ICollectionOnSTLImpl:

 1// Needed for implementation of get__NewEnum.